FlavScents AInsights Entry for Cyclotene (CAS: 765-70-8)

 2. Sensory Profile

-Cyclotene is known for its sweet, caramel-like aroma with nuances of maple and burnt sugar.
-It is often described as having a moderate intensity and good diffusion, making it a valuable impact note in flavor compositions.
-The taste threshold of cyclotene is relatively low, allowing it to impart a noticeable flavor even at minimal concentrations.
-It is typically used to enhance the sweetness and depth of flavors, acting as both an impact note and a background realism enhancer.
+Cyclotene is characterized by its sweet, caramel-like odor with nuances of maple and burnt sugar.
+It is often described as having a moderate to strong intensity and a warm, comforting character.
+The compound is primarily used as an impact note in flavor formulations, providing a rich, sweet background that enhances the overall sensory experience.
+The taste threshold for cyclotene is relatively low, making it effective even at minimal concentrations.

 Citation hooks: FlavScents; peer-reviewed sensory literature